Narten present: Internal reconstruction

+Narten presents were possibly archaic within Indo-European, as the class is attested in word equations between ancient Indo-European languages, such as Hittite ú-e-eš-ta, Ancient Greek εἷμαι, and Sanskrit váste, all of which reflect a Proto-Indo-European deponent Narten mediopassive present wéstor.
+However, Kocharov and Shatskov argue that a more recent date for the creation of the Narten-type is evidenced by the limited productivity of the verbal class, which is largely confined to a select few Indo-European branches, such as Indo-Iranian.

+Regarding the origin of the type within IE, Kocharov and Shatskov propose that Proto-Indo-European originally marked the default meaning of a verb with the full-grade in either the active or middle singular.
+Thus, as they argue, a mediopassive verb such as ḱéytor ("to be lying flat") formed a present with a full grade in the singular, while an active verb such as h₁éyti contained the full grade in the active singular.
+Within this theory, a verb with a default active transitive meaning could form an intransitive mediopassive counterpart marked by the zero-grade in the singular.
+Thus, the active verb mléwHti ("to say") exists in contrast to the intransitive mediopassive form *mluHtór ("to be called").
+Essentially, this theory maintains that, for active verbs, the ablaut alternation between full grade in the active singular and the zero-grade in the mediopassive singular encoded a shift in transitivity.
+Ultimately, Kocharov and Shatskov suggest that the Narten-class was back-formed the aforementioned full grade mediopassive terms and acquired the ḗ ~ é ablaut by analogy to the pattern of active transitive verbs.
+Alternatively, these full grade mediopassive terms have been interpreted as merely the middle forms of a Narten verb.

 Narten-type ablaut with a lengthened-grade singular and a full grade elsewhere is speculated to have been the original form of the Proto-Indo-European s-aorist, which had the root in the lengthened e-grade in Indo-Iranian, Italic and Slavic, but in the full-grade in Greek and the Indo-Iranian middle.

 Proto-Indo-European long-vowel preterites with */ē/ in the root are according to some originally imperfects of Narten presents, which explains the lengthened grade.

 Acceptance and criticism

 The existence of Narten roots has been disputed in recent years.
 According to Kümmel (1998) the lengthened grade stem in the singular was formed complementary to root aorist, replacing the secondary endings by primary endings and changing the ablaut vowel. de Vaan (2004) analyzes the evidence collected by Schindler and Narten on acrostatic inflection in Avestan and PIE and concludes that "the concept of 'Narten' roots can be abandoned altogether.".
 On the other hand, Lexikon der indogermanischen Verben classifies Narten roots under the type (1b) "acrodynamic present", reconstructing in total 52 PIE roots belonging to this inflectional class, of which 32 are marked as "certain" and 20 as "uncertain".